csswizardry/csswizardry.github.com/_posts/2012-02-29-pragmatic-practical-font-sizing-in-css.md

 wordpress_id: 3496
 categories:
 - Web Development
-tag:
+tags:
   - CSS
-- DRY
-- Front-end architecture
-- OOCSS
   - Typography
 ---

 One thing I’ve been thinking a lot about lately is how to build sites properly.
 Not what we have been _told_ is proper, but what actually makes sense for us as developers.
 I recently spoke at [The Digital Barn](http://thedigitalbarn.co.uk/) on exactly this; my talk—Breaking Good Habits—dealt with how we as developers need to solve problems not only for our users and clients, but for ourselves as well.